worsco/ocp4-fluentd-kinesis-streams/README.md

 Click on: Create data stream
 ```

-Take note if the ARN, it will be used with your IAM + Policy
+Take note of the ARN, it will be used with your the policy attached to your IAM User

 ## Create your AWS IAM with Policy